 The government acts to crush any further resistance to apartheid, introducing the General Law Amendment Act.
 The act allows police to detain suspects for 90 days without charge or access to legal advice.
 Suspects can then be rearrested and detained for a further 90 days.

 1964 - On 11 June eight of the Rivonia accused, including Mandela and Sisulu, are convicted.
-All eight are sentenced to life imprisonment and sent to Robben Island Prison, a former leper colony 7 km off the coast from Cape Town, becoming a symbol for the struggle of black South Africans and a focus of world attention.
+All eight are sentenced to life imprisonment and sent to Robben Island Prison, a former leper colony 7 km off the coast from Cape Town.
+The eight, and Nelson Mandela in particular, become a symbol for the struggle of black South Africans and a focus of world attention.

 However, despite growing international criticism of the apartheid regime, foreign investment continues to pour into the country and immigration rises.

 1967 - Tambo is appointed acting president of the ANC.
 The presidency is confirmed in 1969.